USAF, Marine Corps, showcase commitment with bilateral defense of Okinawa working group.

 |0

-This work, USAF, Marine Corps, showcase commitment with bilateral defense of Okinawa working group., by A1C Luis E. Rios Calderon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAF, Marine Corps, showcase commitment with bilateral defense of Okinawa working group., by TSgt Kyle Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAF, Marine Corps, showcase commitment with bilateral defense of Okinawa working group.

 LEAVE A COMMENT